 Here's a selection of the things that are almost always cheaper in Gran Canaria than back at home.

 Cameras and high-end phones are often 10-20% cheaper in Gran Canaria and come with the same legal guarantees as they do at home.
-For camera equipment, we recommend the Visanta chain of shops, and pro photo specialists Duke Fotografia in Las Palmas.
+For camera equipment, we recommend pro photo specialists Duke Fotografia in Las Palmas.
+Don't buy electronics in small south Gran Canaria shops.
+Instead, go to Media Markt or Carrefour as they both sell quality phones, electronics and equipment at excellent prices.

 Cigarette prices in Gran Canaria are amongst the lowest in Europe: You pay just over three euros for a pack of 20 Marlboros (and that's in a machine in a bar).
 It's almost always cheaper to buy you ciggies in local supermarkets or shops than to wait for duty-free in the airport.

 There's no added alcohol duty in the Canary Islands so prices are low.
 Branded spirits are great value and Spanish wine is almost free.
-Look out for local rum La Aldea from La Palma is excellent) and even vodka (Blatt).
+Look out for local rum (La Aldea from La Palma is excellent) and even vodka (Blatt) and Gin (Macaronesia).
+Here's detailed info on Gran Canaria duty-free limits for when you head home.

-With no luxury tax and low sales tax, Gran Canaria is a fantastic place to stock up on perfume.
+With no luxury tax and low sales tax, Gran Canaria is a fantastic place to stock up on perfume and cosmetics.
 Shops like Fundgrube sell all major brands at great prices.

 All the main European brand shops are in Gran Canaria and the island even has a couple of its own brands that are catching on.
 Prices are often lower than in Europe and you get slightly different ranges of clothes.
 Look out for Lenita XTG branded swimwear in the shopping centres and shopping districts.
 This local swimwear, underwear and sportswear brand is turning into the island's first fashion brand.